 - Old Bewick to Blawearie ruined cottage circular.
 Leisurely.
 (4 miles)

-I arrived on the Saturday morning to complete this 7 mile circular walk borrowed from a 15 year old book, which has its risks.
-This is quite a leisurely route up to the remains of the Roman hill fort, which has no steep climbs and is mostly on good paths.
+I arrived on the Saturday morning to complete this 7 mile circular walk up to the Roman fort remains borrowed from a 15 year old book, which has its risks.
+It is quite a leisurely route involving no steep climbs and mostly on good paths.

 However, one section of the route was problematic because the bracken had obliterated a bit of bridleway towards the house.
 I should know that the bracken is high at this time of year, but I sometimes wish that guide book authors would indicate the places where this might be a problem.

 Anyway, as the path dips down towards Chesters Burn, I had to wade through this bracken to cross the strip of fenced woodland to the uninhabited farmhouse and the hill fort remains which lie close by.
 There may be a better route but it wasn’t obvious on my map.
 The bench in the garden provides a perfect spot for a lunch break with a great view of the hills.